cylc/cylc-doc/src/tutorial/introduction.rst

 Cylc provides a variety of command line and GUI tools for visualising and interacting with workflows.

 ..
-TODO REPLACE THIS IF APPROPRIATE: .. image:: img/cylc-gui.png
+TODO CYLC8 GUI & TUI & CLI Postcard: .. image:: img/cylc-gui.png

 .. nextslide::